Story about Hereditary multiple exostoses .

 ICD10 code of Hereditary multiple exostoses and ICD9 code

-Which are the causes of Hereditary multiple exostoses?
+Which are the symptoms of Hereditary multiple exostoses?

-What is the prevalence of Hereditary multiple exostoses?
+What are the best treatments for Hereditary multiple exostoses?